studiokicobi/wednesday-the-raven/chapters/chapter-08.md

 The Captain was gone.

 “That’s so sad,” said the mourning dove.
 She shook her head.
 “Life seems so difficult sometimes, don’t you think?
-It’s impossible.”
+It’s nearly impossible.”

-Ella glanced at her, and then back at the Broken Clock Tower.
+Ella glanced at the dove and back at the Broken Clock Tower.

 “A maybe is possible,” she said.